Tomáš Masaryk: Personal life

 Masaryk married Charlotte Garrigue in 1878, and took her family name as his middle name.
 They met in Leipzig, Germany, and became engaged in 1877.
 Garrigue was born in Brooklyn to a Protestant family with French Huguenots among their ancestors.
-She became fluent in Czech, and published articles in a Czech magazine.
+She became fluent in Czech and published articles in a Czech magazine.
 Hardships during the World War I took their toll, and she died in 1923.
-Their son, Jan, was Czechoslovak ambassador in London, foreign minister in the Czechoslovak government-in-exile (1940–1945) and in the governments from 1945 to 1948.
-They had four other children: Herbert, Alice, Eleanor, and Olga.
+Their son, Jan, was a Czechoslovak ambassador in London, foreign minister in the Czechoslovak government-in-exile (1940–1945) and in the governments from 1945 to 1948.
+They had four other children: Herbert, Alice, Eleanor and Olga.

-Born a Catholic, Masaryk became a non-practising Protestant.
-He was influenced by the 1870 declaration of papal infallibility and by Charlotte, who was raised as a Unitarian.
+Born and raised a Catholic, Masaryk later became a Protestant; first joining the Reformed Church in Austria and later the Evangelical Church of Czech Brethren in 1918 upon Czechoslovak independence, but he was mostly non-practising and rarely attended religious services.
+His conversion was influenced by the 1870 declaration of papal infallibility and by his wife Charlotte, who was raised as a Unitarian.